barryclark/jekyll-now/README.md

 ## Setup

-### Step 1) Fork Jekyll Now
+### Step 1) Fork to your User Repository

 With this fork first setup you can get a feel for what Jekyll is like extremely quickly.
-Make sure you use YOURGITHUBUSERNAME.github.io instead of souploaf.github.io!
+Make sure that you rename your forked repository to yourgithubusername.github.io.
+It can then be viewed at that URL.

 ![Step 1](/images/step1.gif "Step 1")